 Supervising Attorney, Special Education

 Coordinating Attorney, Special Education

-Ashley Sizemore is a coordinating attorney in NYLAG’s Special Education Unit (SEU).
+Ashley Sizemore is a coordinating attorney in NYLAG’s Special Education Unit (SEU), where she manages SEU’s Kirkland & Ellis LLP Pro Bono Partnership.
 Ashley advocates for students with disabilities attending New York City public and charter schools to ensure that all students receive a free appropriate public education.
 Her practice includes representing students and parents during IEP meetings, special education hearings, and school discipline proceedings.
-Ashley graduated from the University of Michigan Law School where she served as Managing Editor of the Michigan Journal of Law Reform and as a Student Attorney for the Michigan Law Legislation Clinic.
+Ashley graduated from the University of Michigan Law School where she was a Dean’s Public Service Fellow and served as Managing Editor of the Michigan Journal of Law Reform.
 Prior to law school, Ashley taught third grade in inner city Detroit as a Teach For America corps member.
-Ashley earned her Master’s in Education with a concentration in Urban Pedagogy from the University of Michigan Graduate School of Education, and her Bachelor of Arts from the University of California, Los Angeles.
+She earned her Master’s in Education with a concentration in Urban Pedagogy from the University of Michigan Graduate School of Education, and her Bachelor of Arts from the University of California, Los Angeles.